sunsingerus/kubernetes-setup/README.md

  - either locally (in files) or
  - in S3 storage.

-In case of S3 stroage, it is importnant to setup S3 permissions to control access to the S3 bucket.
+In case of S3 stroage, it is important to setup S3 permissions to control access to the S3 bucket.

 Let’s use `altinity-kops-state-store` as the S3 bucket name.
 Create this bucket either in GUI or with CLI tool:
 ```bash